Need Study Leave

 • a local AKT preparation course.

-• the RCGP annual conference on one occasion during the scheme.
+• the RCGP annual conference on one occasion during GP training.

 • an additional curriculum relevant course on one occasion during the scheme.